SPiedra955/Java/README.md

 # Java
-This is a repo where I up exercises programmed in Java language
+This is a repo where I up exercises programmed in Java language from the book Beginning Java 8.